How is Foreign-Sourced Income Taxed in Singapore?

 - Confirmation that the income is subject to tax in the foreign jurisdiction if no tax was paid

-In order to take advantage of the “subject to tax” condition, a company does not have to submit any supporting documents with its income tax return.
+In order to take advantage of the “subjected to tax” condition, a company does not have to submit any supporting documents with its income tax return.
 However, the following documents should be retained in the company’s records:

 - A declaration that the specified foreign income is exempt from tax in the foreign jurisdiction due to tax incentives.